proffapt/whapc/README.md

-I had to manage my profiles using the gui tool, had to connect disconnect, and change profiles while listening to song and when i had to call, all of this needed a separate tool to implement and several commands which needed human interaction, that's exactly where this script will come in handy it reduced human interaction to the point of execution of command and put all of those things 'I USED' into one place, you want something else?
-Fork it or send a pull request so that i can add this into the original script.
+I had to manage my profiles using the gui tool, had to connect disconnect, and change profiles while listening to song and when i had to call, all of this needed a separate tool to implement and several commands which needed human interaction, that's exactly where this script will come in handy it reduced human interaction to the point of execution of command and put all of those things 'I USED' into one place.

 <p align="right">(<a href="#top">back to top</a>)</p>